Anitorious/DoradoDossier/README.md

 ## Roadmap
 * Implementation of alternative templating engines, for example; Handlebars, Moustache, Jade.
 * Implmentation of folio binding (Paged Documents) for paginating large documents.
-* Refactor of IResolverConfiguration to facilitate more flexibility in implmentation of dossiers.
+* Refactor of IResolverConfiguration to facilitate more flexibility in creation of dossiers.
 * Implementation of custom dossier renderers to give developers the ability to expand the Dorado toolset.
 * Implementation of dossier to file conversions for popular formats, for example; PDF, Word, Excel.
 * Implmentation of dossier to print conversions to facilitate printer friendly dossier feeds.